MatusStas/Path_Finder/README.md

 Let's imagine that you have some kind of grid.
 It can by square or rectangle of different sizes.
-Your aim is to find shortest path between two points (Start represented as 'S' and Finish represented as 'F') and don't forget to avoid obstacles represented by sign 'X' and blank spaces will be represented by '.'.
+Your aim is to find shortest path between two points (Start represented as 0 and Finish represented as -1) and don't forget to avoid obstacles represented by sign -2 and blank spaces will be represented by numbers.

 ## Examples of grids